Ryan P. Jennings CAIA, CFP®

 - Ryan is originally from the small town of Gilman, located in Central Iowa about 2 hours west of the Quad Cities.
 He fondly remembers the smell of corn drying in the local Co-Op’s drying bins just a few streets from the house he grew up in.

 - Ryan is very clear that he would not be where he is without his wonderful wife, Carrie.
 They have two daughters, Elyse and Aela, who keep the Jennings’ house very pink and almost always smiling.

 - Long before attending the University of Iowa, Ryan knew he would end up there.
 Beyond being a Hawkeye herself, his Mother’s family is from Eastern Iowa.
 As Ryan saw the unbridled devotion to the black and gold from such an early age, it laid the foundation to his own dreams of being a Hawkeye.

-- I love naps.
-Spotify has a “Deep Sleep” playlist that I’ll put on and within a minute, I’m out and chatting with my friend R.E.M.
-30-40 minutes later I’m back and ready to take on the world again.
+- Ryan loves naps.
+Spotify has a “Deep Sleep” playlist that he’ll put on and within a minute, he's out.
+30-40 minutes later he's back and ready to take on the world again.